AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/df-column-mapping-prep.md

 * **[Data processing](#data-processing)**: Fundamental data processing differences exist between Adobe Analytics and Customer Journey Analytics.

-* **[Unused fields](#unused-fields)**: Adobe Analytics contains more than 1,100 data feed fields.
-Identify which of these fields your organization uses so you can plan to map only the needed fields.
+* **[Unused columns](#unused-columns)**: Adobe Analytics contains more than 1,100 data feed columns.
+Identify which of these columns your organization uses so you can plan to map only the needed columns.

 Before you begin mapping Adobe Analytics data feed columns to Customer Journey Analytics data feed columns, review the sections below to better understand these key factors that affect mapping.